mysql database is the system database. It

 contains tables that store information required by the MySQL

 server as it runs.
-A broad categorization is that the

 The remainder of this section enumerates the tables in each

 category, with cross references for additional information.
 System